 3. Recognise the importance of educating the next generation on the principles of sound money management and contribute towards positive initiatives in this area

 We aim to support personal finance education in line with the National Curriculum and recognises the importance of equipping children with the knowledge and skills to enable them to avoid financial difficulties in adulthood.
 We believe we can contribute to the achievement of this goal and frequently examine ways in which we can educate the next generation of bill payers.

 4. Pioneer and utilise new technologies to minimise the impact of Bacs on the environment

-Bacs is proud to be a carbon neutral organisation and annually offsets its processing and business travel CO2 emissions through Verified Carbon Standard projects and UK tree planting schemes.
+We are proud to be a carbon positive organisation and annually offsets its processing and business travel CO2 emissions through Verified Carbon Standard projects and tree planting schemes.

 5. Safeguard the interests of our stakeholders, service users and consumers by practicing excellence in financial security

-We are proud of our excellent track record and take business continuity and the provision of a secure, reliable and cost effective payments service very seriously.
-We set high entry standards to our Schemes and meticulous quality requirements of our member banks, working with them to place stringent checks on service users and actively monitoring these organisations via the sponsorship structure.
+We are proud of our excellent track record and take business continuity and the provision of a secure, reliable, and cost effective payments service very seriously.
+We set high entry standards to our Schemes and meticulous quality requirements of our Bacs participants, working with them to place stringent checks on service users and actively monitoring these organisations via the sponsorship structure.

-Protecting consumers' rights is fundamental which is why we have a safeguard in place in the form of the Direct Debit Guarantee.
-This Guarantee is offered by all banks and building societies who accept instructions for Direct Debit, and includes the reassurance for their customer's of an immediate, money back guarantee if an error is made in the payment of their Direct Debit.
+Protecting consumer rights is fundamental, which is why we have a safeguard in place in the form of the Direct Debit Guarantee.
+This Guarantee is offered by all payment service providers who accept instructions for Direct Debit, and includes the reassurance for their customers of an immediate, money back guarantee if an error is made in the payment of their Direct Debit.